 - Long-tail keywords: Keywords that are longer, more specific, and less competitive to rank for in search results. (“What should I wear for ziplining?”)

 8 keyword research tips to skyrocket your SEO

 Now that you understand what keywords are and the various types of keywords, let’s look at eight keyword research tips you can start using today!

 1. Identify your audience

-- Personal Life: 3 years dating relationship, enjoys spending money on thrills and high adventure activities
+- Personal Life: 3 years married relationship, enjoys spending money on tech and high adventure activities

 2. Understand search intent